 Tailor media outreach to what’s relevant for right now.
 Keep press pitching right now tailored to story ideas related to the Coronavirus pandemic.
 Maybe it’s about the impact of the pandemic on your organization, association, or small business.
 A local pizza restaurant gave out food to first responders and anyone laid off recently.
 This was an excellent example of a small business giving back in turbulent times and helping others.
 A nearby business, Catoctin Creek Distillery, is giving out sanitizing alcohol and retooling to make hand sanitizer soon and has picked up press attention just from updating their Facebook page.
 Some organizations are still offering robust services through staff working from home and want to remind the public that they are still there and ready to help.
 I received an excellent e-newsletter from the Loudoun Abused Women’s Shelter yesterday, reminding me that they are still working to help domestic violence and sexual assault survivors from home even if they aren’t seeing people in the offices right now.
 I’ve seen a few small businesses remind the public that they are still open or have been deemed essential – that’s important when so much is shifting and people aren’t really sure what’s going on.

 Build up your online and social media capabilities.
-Now is the time to extend and enhance your online and social media capabilities.
+Now is the time to extend and enhance your business for digital transformation, your online and social media capabilities should be top-notch.
 Your customers, donors, volunteers, clients and supporters all need to hear from you.
 Your social media accounts and website are critically important to keeping people informed.
 You might need to convene a team meeting on Mondays to plan out messaging and online activities for the week, or think differently about how you will do something online.
 Many nonprofit organizations have had to cancel fundraising events that were scheduled for the spring.
 Try to consider how you might do a fundraiser online instead and engage people in showing their support for your organization.
 For example, if you were going to hold a charity race, run or walk – try doing the event online instead.
 Encourage people to walk or run from home, from their yards, or in their communities if they are able to be outside safely.
 Use a hashtag to collect pictures and comments.
 Many are at home and looking for things to do to help others, so try to think of ways to help people express their support for your organization or cause while at home.